Mini-class

 Practical recommendations:

-1. If you want KL constraint to be “corrective” — allowing the agent to explore but locally correcting its behavior, while keeping KL pressure more controllable and less dependent on critic quality — choose KL as Loss, using $\text{sg}(\rho) k_2$ or $\rho k_3$.
+1. If you want KL to stay as an explicit regularizer — separate from advantage construction and less entangled with critic quality — choose KL as a loss term, using $\text{sg}(\rho) k_2$ or $\rho k_3$.
 For on-policy scenarios, if you prefer not to explicitly construct $\rho = \frac{q_\theta}{\text{sg}(q_\theta)}$, directly using $k_2$ is simpler and less error-prone.

 Based on the above conclusions about “value unbiasedness vs. gradient correctness” and “differences between Loss and Reward implementations”, we now proceed to the quick reference guide and common pitfalls that can be directly applied to code.

-Practical Guide and Common Pitfalls
+9. Practical Guide and Common Pitfalls

-Quick Reference for the Three Estimator Definitions
+9.1 Quick Reference for the Three Estimator Definitions

 $$ k_1 = \log \frac{q_\theta}{p}, \quad k_2 = \frac{1}{2}\left(\log \frac{p}{q_\theta}\right)^2, \quad k_3 = \frac{p}{q_\theta} - 1 - \log \frac{p}{q_\theta} $$

-Value Estimation Properties
+9.2 Value Estimation Properties

 Estimator Unbiased for reverse KL $D_{\mathrm{KL}}(q_\theta \| p)$ value?
 Variance